 You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
 The conditions to be able to do so differ from those set out above.
 You can transfer your AVCs without having to also transfer out your other benefits.

-If you leave the L G P S with a deferred benefit and later re-join, your deferred benefits will normally automatically be transferred to the active pension account, unless you elect to keep it separate.
+If you leave the L G P S with a deferred benefit and later re-join, your deferred benefit will normally automatically be transferred to the active pension account, unless you elect to keep it separate.
 If you wish to keep it separate, you must normally elect to do so within 12 months of re-joining.
 Your employer may allow you longer to decide.

 If you leave the L G P S and are entitled to a refund of contributions (normally because you have less than two years’ membership) and you: